 It’s important to note that the exchange rate you see online is not the exchange rate you will get.
 Financial institutions such as banks and currency exchange companies will charge a fee on top of that exchange rate.
 Even if they claim to be “free,” their fee is built into the exchange rate they offer you.

-2. Your bank at home may be able to exchange money for you in advance for a favorable rate.
 This is especially true if you hold a sizable balance there.
 But be careful, your bank may charge you an unfavorable rate as well.
 Either way, it’s worth it to ask.

-3.You can withdraw money directly from an ATM in another country.
 The rates here may vary.
 When withdrawing money from an ATM, you should be given an option whether you wish to withdraw money with or without a currency conversion.
 Going without a conversion gives you a better deal because your bank will do the conversion instead of the ATM.

-4. You can shop around at currency exchange kiosks in the city.
 Personally, I don’t like to do this because it’s time consuming and there’s no guarantee you will find a favorable rate at a kiosk.

-5. Become familiar with your bank and credit card’s international use policies.
 While it’s important to have some cash on you, you may not want to carry around thousands of dollars in your pocket.
 You can use your debit or credit card to pay for goods and services.
 To do this, make sure you call your bank prior to your trip and let them know you will be traveling.
 If you fail to do this, your bank may suspect fraud and freeze your account at the first sign of an international transaction.

 You also want to check if your bank charges an international transaction fee.
 A fee of 3% seems to be the industry standard in the United States but your fee may be higher or lower.
 There are debit and credit cards that do not charge international transaction fees.
 If you are a frequent traveler, opening an account may be a good idea!